benjymous/annotations/sandman/sandman.43.md

 	Panel 6:  Change is also an important theme of Brief Lives; we see that Del and Dream are changing.
 Change is an aspect of Destruction's realm.

-Release history:
-Version 1.0 released 15 May 93
-Version 1.1 released 15 May 93
-Version 2.0 released and archived 14 Aug 93

 Contributors include:
 	Lance Smith (lsmith@peca.cs.umn.edu) defined "capax", after Tanaqui